AIR’s Writing and Mentorship Program will run for one year and has two components: skill development and mentorship.

 Complete the application form, including an abstract for proposed paper with your resume.

-Program Duration: May 1, 2023 to January 31, 2024
+Program Duration: May 15, 2024 to January 15, 2025

-We know, based on evidence that ranges from anecdotal to systematic, that management research has a low representation of individuals from (i) Adivasi, Bahujan, and Dalit communities, (ii) lower socioeconomic status, (iii) rural areas, (iv) religious minorities, and (v) sexual minorities.
+We know, based on evidence that ranges from anecdotal to systematic, that management research has a low representation of individuals from (i) Adivasi, Bahujan, and Dalit communities, (ii) lower socioeconomic status, (iii) rural areas, (iv) religious minorities, and (v) sexual and gender minorities.
 Additionally, individuals from other underrepresented groups are welcome to apply and explain their group’s representation.
 Their applications will receive due consideration in line with the objectives of this program.

 No. The program is free of cost to the participants.